huggingface/blog/leaderboards-on-the-hub-upstage.md

 Next, we intend to extend the range of evaluation subjects.
 Beyond Korean, incorporating other languages and considering the growing importance of code, we are planning to include evaluations for code language models on a separate leaderboard.

-Last but not least, rather than introducing entirely new plans, we believe in the importance of continuity and will continue to internally deliberate on sustainable approaches.

-In conclusion, similar to Chatbot Arena, we believe that evaluations in a real online environment, as opposed to benchmark-based evaluations, are highly meaningful.
+In conclusion, we believe that evaluations in a real online environment, as opposed to benchmark-based evaluations, are highly meaningful.
 Even within benchmark-based evaluations, there is a need for benchmarks to be updated monthly or for the benchmarks to more specifically assess domain-specific aspects.

 ## Many thanks to our partners
 The journey of Open Ko-LLM Leaderboard began with a collaboration agreement to develop a Korean-style leaderboard, in partnership with Upstage and the National Information Society Agency (NIA), a key national institution in Korea.
 This partnership marked the starting signal, and within just a month, we were able to launch the leaderboard.
 To validate common-sense reasoning, we collaborated with Professor Heuiseok Lim's research team at Korea University to incorporate KoCommonGen V2 as an additional task for the leaderboard.
 Building a robust infrastructure was crucial for success.
-To that end, we are grateful to Korea Telecom (KT) for their generous support of GPU resources and to Hugging Face for their recent CPU upgrade support.
+To that end, we are grateful to Korea Telecom (KT) for their generous support of GPU resources and to Hugging Face for their continued support.
 It's encouraging that Open Ko-LLM Leaderboard has established a direct line of communication with Hugging Face, a global leader in natural language processing, and we're in continuous discussion to push new initiatives forward.
 Moreover, the Open Ko-LLM Leaderboard boasts a prestigious consortium of credible partners: the National Information Society Agency (NIA), Upstage, KT, and Korea University.
 The participation of these institutions, especially the inclusion of a national agency, lends significant authority and trustworthiness to the endeavor, underscoring its potential as a cornerstone in the academic and practical exploration of language models.